-For example, if you want to display your popups to all German visitors except for people living in the city of Berlin, you could configure your display rules like this:
+For example, if you want to display your popups to all German and Belgium visitors except for people living in the city of Berlin, you could configure your display rules like this:

 Or, you could combine a geolocation rule with a non-geolocation rule to target only visitors from Germany who are also browsing from a smartphone:

 How Does WP Popups Determine a Visitor’s Location?